The Complete Guide To Snorkeling Gear in 2023

 If you’ll be snorkeling in cold water, where you’ll be wearing booties, an open-heel fin is a better choice.

 Go for a fin with a reasonable amount of flex, but stiffer around the foot.

-If you intend to do basic snorkeling, sticking to the surface, and will be travelling with them, you may want to consider a shorter fin, which is easier to pack.
-If you’ll be doing breath-hold diving, consider a traditional freediving, which tend to be longer and give more thrust in relation to energy used.
+If you intend to do basic snorkeling, sticking to the surface, and will be traveling with them, you may want to consider a shorter fin, which is easier to pack.
+If you’ll be doing breath-hold diving, consider a traditional freediving fin, which tends to be longer and give more thrust in relation to energy used.